Mount Vernon valedictorian has never missed a day of school

 Ashanti Palmer is a graduating senior at Nellie A. Thornton High School and the Performing & Visual Arts Magnet Program.

-She has never missed a day of school from Pre-K all the way through high school.
+She has been on the honor roll every semester since Kindergarten and has never missed a day of school from pre-K all the way through high school -- that's more than 4,650 days.

+"I've never had a bad teacher, my teachers made it easy for me, made me enthusiastic to go to school," Palmer said.

 Now she has received multiple scholarships worth more than $430,000 to cover all expenses related to her four-year pursuit of a biomedical engineering degree at Rensselaer Polytechnic Institute.

-Although this year's graduation will look different due to the coronavirus pandemic, Palmer said her valedictorian speech will be broadcasted earlier in the day on June 20.
+Although this year's graduation looked different due to the coronavirus pandemic, Palmer said her valedictorian speech was broadcasted earlier in the day on June 20.

 "Being named valedictorian feels good because it shows that all the hard work I've put in over the years has paid off, and that effort is being celebrated in a big way," said Palmer.
 "In terms of my perfect attendance, it wasn't something that I sought out.
 I knew that showing up to school every day was important, because even missing one day can set you back.
 It wasn't until 10th grade that I realized I hadn't missed a day, and then I wanted to keep up the streak."